blu2442/wine-proton_hybrid/README.md

 The fault happens at the WoW64 address space boundary during the launcher's process init, before any game code runs.
 The installer detects this and warns you at build time.

 **Fix:** use a Wine build that ships a separate `wine64` binary (split layout).
 If building Wine yourself, use `--enable-archs=i386,x86_64` instead of the unified `--enable-archs=x86_64` flag.
-Wine 10.5 and earlier, and most Wine-GE builds up to this point, use the split layout and are unaffected.
+Upstream, TKG, GE, and Valve Software Wine builds that use a true `wine`/`wine64` split layout(not a `wine64` symlink to the main `wine` binary) are unnaffected.
+Sometimes, builds will work when building with a unified `wine` binary, but it's very picky about what it likes and most builds past about version 10.6 with a unified binary will not work due to how WoW64 is handled in recent versions of Wine.

+This is all because Steam needs a `wine64` binary to function properly within the Steam Runtime environment.
+If it does not have it or the `wine` binary does not properly handle WoW64 in a way the `wine64` the script makes likes, then the tool will fail on any 32bit process.
+The script makes `wine64` if it isn't present by copying `wine` as `wine64` in the /files/bin directory of the tool in order for the tool to properly run in Steam, but if it's an incompatible binary, then the way it handles WoW64 causes the copied `wine64` binary to not be able to handle any processes and opens the crash reporter/debugger.

 ### EAC / BattlEye